 You’ll need to book 3 weeks in advance

 The advanced booking required has been something of a controversy here and this is the main drawback of the garden.
 When it was booked apparently it was sold as a place where people in the building could grab a quick lunch (ha!).
-You’ll be lucky if you can get a decent slot less than three weeks in advance, which is a shame.
+If you’re planning to visit during the daytime, you’ll be lucky if you can get a decent slot less than three weeks in advance, which is a shame.
 You’ll need to think ahead when choosing your tickets so unfortunately a spur of the moment romantic date is probably off the cards.
 Book your tickets here.

 It’s a whopping 155m up!